Il Fedro - Φαῖδρος

 N. 18, Rudong Road, Shinan District, Qingdao City, Shandong - Beijing, Qingdao, China

 “This work is a composite symbol built upon layered mediums, weaving together ancient and contemporary influences.
 At its core, it represents the union of Upper and Lower Egypt, depicted through adapted hieroglyphs inspired by the Sema-Tawy motif—a symbol of unity featuring the intertwined lotus flower (representing Upper Egypt) and papyrus (symbolizing Lower Egypt).
 These botanical elements are reimagined as dynamic, flowing forms that evoke both harmony and transformation.
-Adding a playful yet profound layer of meaning, the ‘X Cape’ within the piece draws inspiration from the iconic opening mission of Crash Bandicoot 1, a vintage console game where the protagonist lands on a tropical isle."
+Adding a playful yet profound layer of meaning, the ‘X Cape’ within the piece draws inspiration from the iconic opening mission of Crash Bandicoot 1, a vintage console game where the protagonist lands on a tropical isle.

 Price: